Kentucky Water Quality at a Glance

 Know Your Water Source

 Contact your water utility to request annual water quality reports and ask about PFAS testing results.
-Visit the Kentucky Energy and Environment Cabinet website to access your local system’s testing data and understand any contaminants of concern in your area.
+Visit the Kentucky Energy and Environment Cabinet website to access your local system’s testing data and understand any contaminants of concern in your area, particularly if you live near South Shore, Lewisport, or Lexington where higher contamination levels have been documented.

 Support Infrastructure Investment